Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 ### Method 1: Running in Dev Container

-After opening the project in the Dev Container, you can run each service in a separate terminal.
+After opening the project in the Dev Container, you can run each service in a separate terminal from the project root.

 #### Running the Backend